 All of the Kentucky Division of Family Support social and public services are listed below, as well as information on the kynect.com portal for applying.
 Or apply for government assistance or benefits at a local Department for Community Based Services office near you in KY, which are located in every county.

-Free health care or insurance from the government
+Free health care or insurance from Department for Community Based Services

-Kentucky Children's Health Insurance Program provides free or very low cost public health insurance coverage to uninsured or low-income children.
-They can access free medications, basic medical care, and other assistance programs for paying health care bills.
+KCHIP - Kentucky Children's Health Insurance Program provides free or very low cost public health insurance coverage to uninsured or low-income children, including teenagers and newborn.
+This is a version of Medicaid in DFS.
+Patients can access free medications, basic medical care, and other assistance programs for paying health care bills.

 The Kentucky Homecare Program helps adults who are unable to perform on their own with some activities of daily living.
 The program is for those who are at risk of institutional or hospital care.
 The state may be able to offer assistance so people can remain in their own homes, and they accomplish this goal by providing supportive services, emergency assistance and by also coordinating the help of provider agencies, family, and friends.

 Kentucky public health care services are offered by the Division of Family Support.
 They include these services below.